Open Readings & Contests

 Generally I try to keep the list updated as the year unfolds.
 I'll do my best as usual in 2021, but in 2020, there were so many changes I could not keep up.
 Please always check the links to be sure you're working against the true deadline for any submission.

-- I don't include the prize amounts on this list at this time, but they're typically around $1,000.
+- I don't include the prize amounts at this time, but they're typically around $1,000.
+I've noticed a few in the $2,000 range, and there are outliers (The Bergman Prize, X. J. Kennedy Poetry Prize) that award $10,000.

 - Consider that you'll likely pay taxes on any award.
 This will be different for every writer.
 Let's say a U.S. writer whose household doesn't make a living wage wins, and their tax rate is 12% (just in federal).
 They now have $880 left of their $1,000 prize.
-At the average submission fee of $22, you've essentially "pre-spent" your winnings once you make 40 submissions.
+At the average submission fee of $24, you've essentially "pre-spent" your winnings once you make 36 submissions.
+(When the average fee was $22, this was 40 submissions.)

 - Yes, some submission expenses may be tax-deductible along the way.
 I'm not sharing this to get into tax advice.
-It's only to offer perspective on the (sobering) financial reality of this process.
+It's only to help create some transparency on the (sobering) financial aspects of this process.
 In just one contest I entered, there were over 800 entries.
 The fee was $28, meaning there were over $22,000 in submission fees.
 Two prizes of $1,000 each were given.

 The Process, Feedback & Publishing Approaches